ParikhKadam/bidaf-keras/README.md

 ## To-do list
 - Make this project as a portable module and publish it on pypi
-- Support to use module using commandline arguments
+- Support to use module using web based GUI interface

 I don't know which things should I keep in mind to do this (such as if a directory doesn't exists at runtime, the model should create it dynamically instead of throwing an error).
 If you have such points that I should keep in mind, consider contributing to this project.
 Also, if you have time to implement it in this project, submit your work with a pull request on a new branch.